seba-sanchis/medium-clone/README.md

 To learn more about this project, take a look at the following resources:

-- [GraphQL](https://graphql.org/) - open-source data query language and data manipulation language for APIs, and a query runtime engine.
+- [GraphQL](https://graphql.org/) - Data query language and data manipulation language for APIs, and a query runtime engine.
-- [Hygraph](https://hygraph.com/) - native GraphQL Headless CMS focused on Content Federation.
+- [Hygraph](https://hygraph.com/) - Native GraphQL Headless CMS focused on Content Federation.
-- [Next.js](https://nextjs.org/) - open-source web development framework providing React-based web applications with server-side rendering and static website generation.
+- [Next.js](https://nextjs.org/) - Web development framework providing React-based web applications with server-side rendering and static website generation.
-- [React](https://reactjs.org/) - open-source frontend JavaScript library for building user interfaces based on components.
+- [React](https://reactjs.org/) - Frontend JavaScript library for building user interfaces based on components.
-- [Tailwind CSS](https://tailwindcss.com/) - open source CSS framework that it does not provide a series of predefined classes for elements.
+- [Tailwind CSS](https://tailwindcss.com/) - CSS framework that it does not provide a series of predefined classes for elements.

 ## Deployment